 Unfortunately, I have not had the opportunity to put the Polar Trex boots through their paces on actual dog feet outdoors so I cannot attest to them staying on or not.
 However, I have had them in my hot little hands, and put them on my dogs’ feet.

 What I CAN say about these boots is they are ridiculously high quality and the design is insane!
 Just look at them!
 They’re harder to put on than the Pawsh Pads boots, but if you are seeking an incredibly designed, quality boot for winter – this is your boot.

 Available in one colour and eight sizes.
-Sold in sets of four.
+Sold in sets of two.

 5. Muttluks Original Fleece-Lined (Canada)

 My first choice for warmth

 The very first dog boots I ever heard of, and ever used were these boots from Muttluks!
 And to this day they are one of the most requested boots in our store.